MuddassirKhalidi/C.A.L.I.X/README.md

-# Memoro - Your Memory Assistant
+# Memoro II - Your Memory Assistant Redefined

-Memoro is a powerful memory assistant designed to listen to conversations, transcribe them, and provide contextual answers based on previously stored data.
-Utilizing OpenAI's GPT-3.5-turbo model and Pinecone's vector database, Memoro can retrieve relevant information and assist users by answering queries accurately.
+Memoro II is the brainchild of Memoro, a powerful memory assistant designed to listen to conversations, transcribe them, and provide contextual answers based on previously stored data.
+Memoro II is being developed at the Artificial Intelligence and Data Analytics Lab (AIDA Lab) at Prince Sultan University (PSU) with the aim of furthering the efforts of Memoro.
+Utilizing OpenAI's GPT-3.5-turbo model and Pinecone's vector database, Memoro II can retrieve relevant information and assist users by answering queries accurately.

 ## Features